SEMICeu/semic_pledges/UserGuide/Venv.md

     <img src="/UserGuide/Figures/venv1.png" width = 640 height = 135>
 </p>

 Then, VS code will ask for the interpreter path, i.e., the path to the location where Python has been installed.
-One can either type the path directly in the prompt, or select **Enter interpreter path...** and click on **Find...** to search for Python application in the file system.
+You can either type the path directly in the prompt, or select **Enter interpreter path...** and click on **Find...** to search for Python application in the file system.

 <p align="center">
     <img src="/UserGuide/Figures/venv2.png" width = 640 height = 135>